Asthma and Colds

 - Increased shortness of breath, difficulty breathing, or wheezing

-- Symptoms getting worse after seven days
+- Symptoms getting worse or remaining unchanged after seven days

 - Symptoms remaining unchanged or getting worse after 10 days